telezoic/supplejack_docker/README.md

 4a9a0d3ec048        codekitchen/dinghy-http-proxy   "/app/docker-entrypoi"   2 days ago          Up 2 days           0.0.0.0:80->80/tcp, 443/tcp   dinghy_http_proxy
 ```

-Note: You need to run these commands for each iTerm/Terminal tabs you make.
+Note: You need to run these commands for each iTerm/Terminal tabs you make to initialize docker daemon and weave.
 I suggest you modify your `~/.bash_profile` or `~/.zshrc` file to automate these commands.

 ```bash
 > eval $(dinghy shellinit)